tc39/proposal-smart-pipelines/readme.md

 # Goals

-There are sixteen ordered goals that the smart body syntax tries to fulfill, which may be summarized,<br>
+There are seventeen ordered goals that the smart body syntax tries to fulfill, which may be summarized,<br>
 “Don’t break my code,”<br>
 “Don’t make me overthink,”<br>